 Create an organization for central visibility and management

 To help you gain full visibility and control over users accessing Atlassian cloud products within your companies, we created organizations.
 An organization is a new global administration layer that provides corporate admins a way to assert the proper controls and security measures over the Atlassian accounts at their company.
-Organizations cover all user accounts across the cloud versions of Jira Software, Jira Core, Jira Service Management, Confluence, and Bitbucket.
+Organizations cover all user accounts across the cloud versions of Jira Software, Jira Work Management, Jira Service Management, Confluence, and Bitbucket.

 As an organization admin, you can verify your corporate domain, manage all Atlassian accounts and products from within admin.atlassian.com, and enforce security controls like SSO and automated user provisioning (features of Atlassian Access) across users at your company.
 Learn more about organizations.

 Set up your Atlassian products to reflect the risk-level of your information

 If you don’t plan to create an organization and enforce security policies on your organization, you can set up your Atlassian infrastructure such that only certain cloud sites, products, or repositories have sensitive information within them.
 Additionally, you might only provide access to those designated sites, products, or repositories to a limited subset of users.